uvatmvf/GameOfPatti/README.md

 - Duryodhana (deadly mace combat)
 - Drona (unlimited arrows and deadly lance combat)
 - Karna (knockback arrow rocks chariots, possibly throwing players to ground, deadly archery and bare-handed combat)
-- Ashwatthama (celestial arrow - an arrow from above that strikes all armed players on the ground).
+- Ashvatthama (celestial arrow - an arrow from above that strikes all armed players on the ground).
 ### Hero Non-Player Character

 Krishna's chariot - Outfitted with four horses, faster w/ more horsepower than the standard game chariots that have 2-3 horses, Krishna's chariot is Arjuna's starting point in the game.
 Players in Krishna's chariot are immune to being thrown off the chariot by Karna's knock back arrow.
 Only available to the Pandus.

-Ashwatthama the elephant - A larger than life war elephant that loves to flip slow moving Pandu chariots with his huge tusks.
-Ashwatthama the elephant starts each match with the Kurus, but can be commandeered by either side.
+Ashvatthama the elephant - A larger than life war elephant that loves to flip slow moving Pandu chariots with his huge tusks.
+Ashvatthama the elephant starts each match with the Kurus, but can be commandeered by either side.

 # Fine Print Mission Statement
 'Game of Patti' is a lightweight development framework modeled on Agile software development for experience seeking applicants.
 The point of the game is to provide an unending stream of implementation work for motivated candidates to pursue.
 The work shall be placed in a public GitHub, that the developer seeking experience can reference as an online portfolio.As the product owner, I intend to provide only the development platform, I have no bandwidth to participate as a developer.